ViaHero · Updated November 21, 2019

 Explore La Candelaria

 The oldest neighborhood in Bogota, La Candelaria is home to some of the city’s most impressive sites.
 Amble down the cobblestones of Calle del Embudo to take in the colorful buildings, beautiful Spanish colonial architecture, and awesome graffiti.
-Our local travel planners can help you uncover all the hidden gems La Candelaria has to offer, so make sure to use your custom map to get off the beaten path!
-Plus, if you ask your chosen Hero to end your trek in Bolivar Square, Bogota’s main plaza, you’ll be greeted with stunning views of the Primary Cathedral of Bogota, Liévano Palace, and an incredible snapshot of Bogota’s vibrant street culture.
+Chat with a local who lives in Bogota to get the inside scoop on all the hidden gems La Candelaria has to offer.
+Plus, if you ask your local to make you a custom walking tour that ends in Bolivar Square (Bogota’s main plaza), you’ll be greeted with stunning views of the Primary Cathedral of Bogota, Liévano Palace, and an incredible snapshot of Bogota’s vibrant street culture.

 Eat more… and constantly

 We really can’t say enough about Colombian food.
 From regional delicacies to national staples, everything is delicious—and cheap.
 With that in mind, our advice is thus—if you see something delicious, eat it.
 Given the sheer quantity (and quality) of Bogota’s empanada, arepa, and tamale vendors (among many others), it’s a tall order—but so, so worth it.
-To that end, grab a bowl of ajiaco for lunch; as authentically Bogota as it gets, this soup is both delicious and ubiquitous, so ask your Hero where to find the best one around!
+To that end, grab a bowl of ajiaco for lunch; as authentically Bogota as it gets, this soup is both delicious and ubiquitous, so ask a local where to find the best one around.

 Take the cable car to Monserrate